grinnell-cs/csc151-images/_readings/list-basics.md

 ## Creating lists

-Because lists play a central role in Scheme, there a wide variety of ways to create lists.
+Because lists play a central role in Scheme, Scheme provides a wide variety of ways to create lists.
 One common way to create lists is with the `(list exp0 exp1 ...)` procedure, which evaluates all of its parameters and creates a list from those parameters.

 ```drracket
 > (list 2 3 5 7)